LaunchSchoolKalisz/LS170/study_guide/security.md

 ## Security in HTTP

-- HTTP is a text based protocol, and all it's requests and responses consist of plain text.
+- HTTP is a text based protocol.
+All of its requests and responses consist of plain text.
 - As such, it is _inherently insecure_.
 - Attackers can employ techniques like _packet sniffing_ and _session hijacking_ to obtain information and perform malignant acts.
 - Requests/responses often contain information about the `session id` which uniquely identifies a user to the server, and anyone who gets access to this can pose as the user to get logged in without needing to authenticate with a username and password.
-- Using HTTPS, which utilizes TLS to ensure a secure connection helps with this.
+- We can add security when using HTTP by ysing HTTPS, which utilizes TLS to ensure a secure connection.

 ### Session Hijacking